ThomasBoxall/module-grade-calculator-v2/README.md

 Module Grade Calculator Project created for PAPPL L5 module at UoP

 ## TODO
-* Add filter to MyModules display route to filter between quick added and template - if not something else needs to go between appBar and start of the ListTiles
 * Sort UI
   * Theme - decide about use system theme vs set theme
   * Use system colour or portsmouth purple